Last updated on August 31st, 2022 at 08:04 pm

 Is public funding (legal aid) available for divorce?

 Legal aid for most divorce cases was withdrawn in 2013, although it may still be available in domestic violence cases.
-Graysons’ experts can offer advice and assistance with any family legal matter, including domestic violence and if you require an injunction, speedily and at a competitive rate, however Graysons do not offer Legal Aid.
+Graysons’ experts can offer advice and assistance with any family legal matter, including domestic violence and if you require an injunction, speedily and at a competitive rate, however Graysons does not offer legal aid.

 Fixed Fee Packages